Sigma-Production/PteroFreeStuffinstaller/README.md

 Or if u have request what i should add make a issue

-V1.5
+V1.6
-- Added Dark N red Theme to installer
+-Removed Dark N themes
-- Added Darn N Green Theme

 Made By Finniedj And Twixgamer